ozgraslan/ur5_robotiq140_kinect/README.md

 # ur5_robotiq140_kinect

-Works on Ubuntu 18.04 and ROs-Melodic.
+Works on Ubuntu 18.04 and ROS-Melodic.

 How to install: